For more information about the feature, see External authentication and authorization.

 4. Continue with the Install or Upgrade guides for more instructions to finish your installation or upgrade.

-5. Optional: Verify that the external auth and portal server are configured with your external Redis database details.
+5. Optional: Verify that the external auth and portal server are configured with your external Redis instance details.

 1. Verify that the secrets are created.